 Though the new money is welcome, some of it must be used to replace previously-dedicated funding sources.
 For example the school district will no longer receive dedicated library grants, English-learner grants, or class-size reduction grants.

-And the district also expects to spend more on building maintenance, as the State of California has made clear that it will no longer offer funding for new school buildings.
+And the district also expects to spend more on building maintenance, and with the help of conditioned based maintenance, building or facility managers will be able to spot any problems before they have a chance to get worse, helping them to save more money in the long run.
+As well as this, the State of California has made clear that it will no longer offer funding for new school buildings.

 “If we can’t build new facilities, we’d better be sure our existing facilities stay maintained,” Lima said.

 On Tuesday, the TUSD Board of Trustees also:

 • Approved new contracts for the Superintendent and Assistant Superintendents, reflecting a 4 percent pay increase.
 The contracts restore 2.5 percent in salary concessions and provide 1.5 percent in new pay, equal to recently-approved teacher contracts.

 • Approved an $83,199 increase in costs to modernize Cunningham Elementary School.
 The district did not realize that a large amount of cabling work would be needed as part of the project, as phone, intercom, and alarm bells were strung through the demolished portables rather than underground as expected.

 • Approved the 2013 graduation and promotion ceremony schedules.
 The Dutcher and Turlock Junior High School ceremonies will now be held in the Pitman High School gym, with TJHS now holding only two ceremonies.